PokemonAutomation/ComputerControl/Wiki/Programs/PokemonSV/AutonomousBallThrower.md

 # Autonomous Ball Thrower

+*This program is still in development.
+It is not yet available to the public.*

 ## Program Description

 Keep throwing ball until you catch the Pokémon you're fighting.
 In case of failure to catch the Pokémon (in case your Pokémon or the opposing Pokémon faint, you run out of balls, etc) it will stop the program.